openrightsgroup/blocked-org-uk/raw_html/README.md

 * Contact form for ORG if people have trouble unblocking
 * Contact MP/take action stuff <- is there a page on ORG (or another site) where you enter your postcode and it gets your MP and a form to contact them like I've seen on some sites (38 degrees??)
 I think this would be good to make it easy to do.
 I've added in placeholder text for this on a couple of pages.
 * JS sexiness for form

+## License and credits

+Content is released under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Code is released under the General Public License version 3.

+We reused the following software components to make this:

+- The [Bootstrap](http://getbootstrap.com/) front-end framework for responsive, mobile first projects on the web (MIT license).

+Thanks!